Global Health Equity Scholars Program

 During the 10-12 hours each week, duties of each Global Health Equity Scholars will be tailored to the need of each thematic area and the skill sets or strengths of the selected scholars.
 Tasks will include some of the following:

-Assist Alliance thematic leaders with research projects, program development, implementation, monitoring, and output tracking
+Support Alliance thematic leaders or senior staff with research projects, program development, implementation, monitoring, and output tracking.

 Identify significant challenges to global health equity and help to frame how we might tackle these challenges.